Ariana Grande marries real estate agent boyfriend

 "The couple and both families couldn't be happier," the representative said.

-Grande, 27, announced her engagement to Mr Gomez, 25, in a December Instagram post that included photos of the pair and her diamond and pearl ring with the caption "forever n then some".
+Grande, 27, announced her engagement to Mr Gomez, 25, in an Instagram post in December that included photos of the pair and her diamond and pearl ring with the caption "forever n then some".

-The couple was seen for the first time together in public in a music video for Stuck With U, a charity song she recorded with Canadian singer Justin Bieber during the coronavirus lockdown in California and released earlier this month.
+The couple were seen together for the first time in public in a music video for Stuck With U, a charity song she recorded with Canadian singer Justin Bieber during the coronavirus lockdown in California and released earlier this month.

-The lyrics of the song refer to the couple spending the lockdown together.

-The Thank U, Next singer was previously engaged briefly to Saturday Night Live comedian Pete Davidson, 27, in 2018 but they split about five months later.
+The Thank U, Next singer was previously engaged to Saturday Night Live comedian Pete Davidson, 27, in 2018, but they split about five months later.

-She was also in a long relationship with rapper Mac Miller, who died at 26 of an accidental drug overdose about four months after their relationship ended in 2018.
+She was also in a relationship with rapper Mac Miller, who died at age 26 of an accidental drug overdose, about four months after their relationship ended in 2018.